iramshiv/ase_scraper/README.md

 "stepstones.de" usually changes the class names frequently but the structure of the html page remains same through my observation.

-So, I also proposo an alternate way to scrape the data by scrapping the "class name of div elements first", then the data is scrapped.
+So, I also propose an alternate way to scrape the data by scrapping the "class name of div elements first", then the data is scrapped.

 example of the code is in file ```tag_scraper.py```